In an hour

 eftir einn tíma = in one hour

-Both of these phrases use the second case.
+Both of these phrases use the accusative case (the second case).

 Be aware that the “einn” is pronounced [eídn] and that the final “n” is not pronounced with the voice, instead you just place your tongue into the position of an “n” without making a sound.
 This [dn] sound only shows up when “nn” comes after an í or an ú sound (remember that ei is pronounced [eí]); the tongue is so close to the roof of the mouth in those sounds that it’s easier to make a [dn] sound than an “n” sound.